chris-greening/spyrograph/_posts/2023-04-08-customizing-the-location-of-our-visualizations-using-python-and-spyrograph.md

 ## Creating complex spirograph designs by varying the origin
 Manipulating the origin of trochoid shapes can produce intricate and fascinating spirograph patterns.
 This section will guide you through the process of creating complex designs by varying the origin of multiple shapes:

-### Generate multiple trochoid shapes
-First, create several trochoid shapes using different combinations of R, r, d, and thetas.
-For each shape, set a unique origin to position it relative to the other shapes in the design

 {% highlight python %}
 from spyrograph import Hypotrochoid import turtle